 Table of contents

 The workforce is regulated by the Indonesian Manpower Law, which protects the rights and interests of both workers and employers.
 The Manpower Labour Law can and does change frequently, and employers must be familiar with current regulations and how they affect hiring practices.

-In this article, we have provided updated information and given special focus to the topics of recruitment, employment contracts and benefit packages, and termination.
+In this article, we will provide updated information on these laws and with special focus on the topics of recruitment, employment contracts, benefit packages and termination.

 Emerhub’s personal background check services provide an extremely thorough screening for potential candidates, covering the areas of employment history, education, references, criminal records and more.

 #2 Make a formal offer letter

 Once you have agreed to hire a candidate, the offer is formalized with an offer letter.
 While the offer letter is not legally regulated, it sets clear expectations to both parties and is the basis for the employment contract.

 The standard elements of an offer letter in Indonesia are the following: